Fourth Grade Team

 Reading consists of word work (spelling, handwriting, grammar), whole group reading, vocabulary, and guided reading.
 Students will practice using the reading strategies of predict/infer, phonics/decoding, monitor/clarify, questioning, and evaluating, as well as other reading skills to improve their reading skills throughout the year.
 Students’ reading will be measured through their accuracy, comprehension, and fluency.
 The fluency goals for 4th grade are: first quarter — 94 words per minutes, second quarter — 112 words per minute, third quarter — 112 words per minute, and fourth quarter — 124 words per minute.
 A great way to improve your child’s reading is to spend time independent reading or reading out loud at home.
 Weekly reading minutes are used to encourage and support this.

 This year, fourth grade will be using the Math Expressions curriculum.
 Math homework is sent home almost every day (except test days).
 It is an opportunity to practice the learning that is done in math class and a chance to make it more “permanent.”

 At Fredstrom Elementary students study health, art, and Nebraska history as part of unit studies.
-This year students will be changing classes for unit studies as each teacher will be teaching a different subject.
 Additionally, students will have weekly Second Step lessons to help promote social skills during unit studies.